 Activity 2: Preparation of preliminary submission of hypothesis containing evidence that it is novel, well founded and non-trivial

-Activity 3: Interview with panel of three academics to gain feedback – primarily formative
+Activity 3: Interview with panel of academics to gain feedback – primarily formative

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in this course should expect to spend, on average, 12 hours per week on this 6 unit course.
 This is primarily self-directed reading and developing hypotheses and experimental plans, and includes two formal interviews, each of 40 minutes duration.

-- Preliminary Frontiers in Genetics (FiG) Proposal and Interview - 20% (word limit = 600; Interview 40 minutes)
+Learning Activities Summary1.
+Preliminary written proposal and interview - 20% (word limit = 600; interview 40 minutes)

 The University's policy on Assessment for Coursework Programs is based on the following four principles: